860–880 Lake Shore Drive: Design and financing

-Mies's employee Joseph Fujikawa worked with associate architect Holsman, Holsman, Klekamp & Taylor to create blueprints for the towers, and Charles B. Genther of Pace Associates (another associate architect) spent three months creating working drawings and soliciting bids.
+Mies's employee Joseph Fujikawa worked with Holsman, Holsman, Klekamp & Taylor to create blueprints for the towers, and Charles B. Genther of Pace Associates spent three months creating working drawings and soliciting bids from prospective construction contractors.
 Unlike other apartment buildings, where design started with the facade and worked inward, Mies designed the superstructure first and the facade afterward.
-Mies had proposed having open plan spaces with central air conditioning, but these features were removed before the final plan was approved.
-When his open-plan floor layouts were rejected, Mies almost quit the project entirely.
 The height of each tower was dictated by the need to maximize usable space on the upper stories, given the limited floor area available.
-The architectural historian William Jordy later recalled that Mies had considered even a 12-story building to be too tall and that Mies thought the towers "became very thin" at their final height.
+The architectural historian William Jordy later recalled that Mies had considered even a 12-story building to be too tall and that Mies thought the towers "became very thin" at their final height, considering the buildings' increasing height-to-width ratios.